Instructions for students in the corona epidemic situation

 - Remember to also keep an eye on updates and bulletins in Wilma!

-The starting point for Gradia's mask recommendation is that everyone wears masks in all interaction situations on Gradia campuses, while interacting with students, staff or customers, as well as when traveling to and from the workplace or college, unless one travels and works alone.
+Gradia recommends the use of face masks on all campuses.
+The starting point of the recommendation is that everyone wears a mask in all interaction situations on Gradia campuses, whether interacting with fellow students or staff, cooperation partners and when traveling for work and study, unless travel and work takes place alone.

-Gradia distributes masks to the staff.
-For students and customers, masks are given free of charge in specific teaching and customer service situations requiring physical closeness (e.g. garment fittings, massage, hairdressing services, laboratory work or driving instruction) and where the use of masks is mandatory.
-In other situations, students are primarily responsible for acquiring their masks themselves.
+Gradia provides masks for the staff.
+In teaching and customer service situations requiring physical closeness (e.g. fitting garments, massage, hairdressing, laboratory work or driving instruction) the masks are provided by Gradia and they should be used to ensure both occupational and customer safety.
+In other cases, students are primarily responsible for acquiring masks themselves.

 The city of Jyväskylä distributes masks for residents with limited means